bmanders716/bmanders716.github.io/cookbook.md

 Queen Victoria Pudding.

-_Ingredients_--º†lb. of butter.
+_Ingredients_--Ï†¨b. of butter.
-               º†lb. of castor sugar.
+               Ï†¨b. of castor sugar.
-               º†lb. of flour.
+               Ï†¨b. of flour.
-               2†oz. of chopped peel.
+               2‡Ø∫. of chopped peel.
-               1†oz. of blanched and chopped almonds.
+               1‡Ø∫. of blanched and chopped almonds.
                2 tablespoonfuls of brandy.
                3 eggs.